virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 A [cluster configuration object](https://ops-docs.jelastic.com/auto-clustering-templates/#clusterization-package) should be passed to the `cluster` field to enable custom auto-clustering

-*Master-Master* replication topology example with ProxySQL node as the entry point:
+For example *Master-Master* replication topology with ProxySQL node as the entry point:

 @@@
 ```yaml